mpv-player/mpv/DOCS/man/input.rst

     This is the default for ``input.conf`` commands.
 ``repeatable``
     For some commands, keeping a key pressed doesn't run the command repeatedly.
     This prefix forces enabling key repeat in any case.
+For a list of commands: the first command determines the repeatability of the whole list (up to and including version 0.33 - a list was always repeatable).
 ``async``
     Allow asynchronous execution (if possible).
 Note that only a few commands will support this (usually this is explicitly documented).
 Some commands